 Flexible vs agile working

-Although they have similar meanings, it's important to differentiate between flexible and agile workplaces
+Although they have similar meanings, it's important to differentiate between flexible vs agile working and how to implement this in the workplace

 Before COVID, working from home was often reserved for certain employees as a job perk or, in some cases, as a necessity.
 Only one in ten (9.5%) of UK workers got to do their jobs from home in 1999, according to a Labour Force Survey, issued by the Office for National Statistics (ONS).
 By 2020, a report from the CIPD Job Quality Index stated that that number jumped to 54%.